groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/licensing-and-subscription.md

 *   The folder containing the _GroupDocs.Viewer.dll_ file
 *   The folder containing the assembly that called _GroupDocs.Viewer.dll_
 *   The folder containing the entry assembly (your _.exe_)
-*   An embedded resource in the assembly is called _GroupDocs.Viewer.dll_
-*   As a Metered License - a new licensing mechanism
+*   As a Metered License that allows you to pay for your usage.
+For details, see the [Metered Licensing FAQ](https://purchase.groupdocs.com/faqs/licensing/metered/).

 When you reference _GroupDocs.Viewer.dll_ in the application, the library is copied to your output directory (unless **Copy Local** in the properties for that entry is set to false).
 The easiest way to set a license is often to place the license file in the same folder as _GroupDocs.Viewer.dll_ and specify just the filename without the path.